ruiined/student-directory/README.md

 # student-directory

-This is a Ruby script that manages a directory of the "Villain's Academy" students.
+This is a Ruby script that manages a directory of the "Villains Academy" students.

 ##